Welcome to our Chinese vegetables and Chinese leafy greens page!

 Chinese Celery (芹菜)

-This Chinese celery or qín cài (芹菜) is longer and thinner than regular celery, with a very strong celery flavor.
-That being said, it’s really not for everyone.
+Chinese and western celery 芹菜, pronounced qín cài in Mandarin and “kun choy” in Cantonese both have the same name even though they are quite different.
+Chinese celery is longer and thinner than regular celery and has a very strong celery flavor.
 Even the most tender batch of Chinese celery can be a little tough and pack a ton of fiber and celery flavor.
 Similar to the western variety, the stalks are mostly consumed since the leaves are usually way too bitter.
-Chinese cooks use this celery mostly for stir-fry dishes.
-If you like celery, you may just love this variety–we love the kick it lends to stir-fries.
+Chinese cooks use this celery mostly for stir-fries, and it does produce a great flavor.

-We have one dish in our collection that is an oldy but a goody: Jen’s Tofu Stir-fry.
-Although the recipe may have called for common celery, we usually use the Chinese celery.
+We have one dish in our collection that is an oldie but a goody: Jen’s Tofu Stir-fry.
+Although the recipe calls for common celery, we usually use Chinese celery.

 Shepherd’s Purse (荠菜)

 Shepherd’s purse or jì cài (荠菜) is a leafy green wild vegetable that’s eaten most commonly in and around the Shanghai area.
-It can be added to soups and porridges, but it’s probably most popular as a filling for dumplings, won tons, and steamed buns alongside ground pork.
+I’m not sure if there is a Cantonese pronunciation because I never heard of or tried jì cài before I met Judy.
+Jì cài can be added to soups and porridges, but it’s probably most popular as a filling for dumplings, won tons, and steamed buns alongside ground pork.
 It has a really unique flavor, and, although it’s available fresh in China, it’s usually only available frozen in the U.S (which is just as well, because we’ve found that these delicate leaves are very sandy and a pain in the neck to clean!).
-Nowadays, shepherd’s purse is cultivated and it seems that everyone in Shanghai over 50 years old say that the cultivated varieties don’t come close to the strong aromatic flavors of the wild varieties they used to eat.
-It seems that the flavor depends on the variety and how it is grown because every once in a while, you get a real nice tasting batch.
+Nowadays, shepherd’s purse is cultivated and it seems that everyone in Shanghai over 50 years old says the cultivated varieties don’t come close to the strong aromatic flavors of the wild varieties they used to eat.
+But every so often we get a particularly good batch nonetheless!
 Look for it in the frozen vegetable section of your Asian grocery.

-If you can’t find it in your local Asian market and you have a garden, then go a buy some Shepherd’s purse seeds and grow it yourself!
+If you can’t find it in your local Asian market and you have a garden, buy some Shepherd’s purse seeds and grow it yourself!
 Once you have tried it, especially in wontons or dumplings and potstickers, you will know why it’s worth the trouble!
-They grow easily like weeds but because they do look like weeds, be sure to keep a picture of then plan handy!
+They grow easily like weeds but because they do look like weeds, be sure to keep a picture handy!
 Here’s a picture and link to reference fresh Shepard’s purse!

 Chinese Mustard Greens (芥菜)

-Chinese mustard greens or jiè cài (芥菜) in Mandarin and “gai choy” in Cantonese, sometimes called Indian mustard, leaf mustard, or mustard cabbage, is a very healthy vegetable.
-We don’t use it much because it is kind of bitter (well, very bitter)–so much so that it’s usually cooked with lots of ginger and some sugar to take the edge off the bitterness.
+Chinese mustard greens or jiè cài (芥菜) in Mandarin and gai choy in Cantonese, sometimes called Indian mustard, leaf mustard, or mustard cabbage, is a very healthy vegetable.
+We don’t use it much because it is kind of bitter (well, very bitter)–so much so that it’s usually cooked with lots of ginger and some sugar to take the edge off.
 On the bright side, most, if not all bitter vegetables, including these mustard green Chinese vegetables are very healthy!

 Chinese mustard greens are also used to make picked vegetables, which we DO eat fairly often.
 It’s sometimes eaten alone with congee but is most often used for cooking dishes like pickled mustard cabbage with squid or pickled mustard cabbage with chicken.
 Other recipes we have that use pickled or preserved mustard greens include Mei Cai Kou Rou (Steamed Pork Belly w/ Preserved Mustard Greens) and Noodle Soup with Pork and Pickled Greens.

-Watercress or xī yáng cài (西洋菜) is another one of those vegetables that our family eats quite often yet has not made its way into any of our recipes on the blog.
+Watercress or xī yáng cài (西洋菜) also pronounced “sai yeung choy” in Cantonese, is another one of those vegetables our family eats quite often.
 It’s a rather mild tasting vegetable when cooked, but tastes somewhat peppery when eaten raw (think arugula).
 Like the name suggests, it is an aquatic vegetable that thrives in cold water and is quite commonly found in the wild.
 Bill probably has the most experience with this; when growing up in upstate New York, he and his family used to drive up to a little known spot deep in the Catskills to pick big bunches of watercress that grew in the spring-fed streams.
 This place got to be quite well-known amongst the four (or was it five?)
 Chinese families that lived in Sullivan county, NY, and the women of these families would make periodic drives to pick bunches and bunches of fresh, wild-grown watercress together.
 Those were the days!

 A little more recently, we found watercress in Sedona, AZ while on a family trip.
 Being the hunters and gatherers we are, we had a fine side dish that night to go with the grilled chicken and steaks at the timeshare where we stayed.
 But when we can’t get it in the wilds of good old North America, we settle for a few bunches at $1.29 apiece at our supermarket.
 2-3 bunches is usually the optimal amount for a nice side dish.
 Enjoy this vegetable is a quick and easy stir fry using our recipe for Healthy Stir Fried Watercress with Garlic recipe.